gemhunter/gemhunter/README.md

 		This program declares x as a 2x2 integer array, and y as a one-dimensional integer array of size two, and does some valid assignments.

+	-	Arrays are special data types, with type Array(ElementType,ElementNos).

+	-	Although arrays are passed to methods by reference, you can't do pointer arithmetic on them.

 *	**Arithmetic and Logical Operators**